IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### Restrictions

 ##### AnnotationEvent Bookmarked
-* The `type` value must be set to "AnnotationEvent".
+* The `type` value MUST be set to "AnnotationEvent".
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to "Bookmarked".
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.